kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 }
 ```

-The `launch` function returns us an instance of `Job`.
+The `launch` function returns an instance of `Job`.
-`Job` stores a reference to the "loading coroutine", which loads all the data and updates the results.
+`Job` stores a reference to the "loading coroutine", which loads all the data, and updates the results.
-We call `setUpCancellation()` extension function on it (line `#1`), passing an instance of `Job` as a receiver.
+You can call `setUpCancellation()` extension function on it (line `#1`), passing an instance of `Job` as a receiver.
-Another way to express that would be to write explicitly:
+Another way to express this would be to explicitly write:

 ```kotlin
 val job = launch { ... }
 job.setUpCancellation()
 ```

-For readability, inside the `setUpCancellation` function we refer to its receiver via the new `loadingJob` variable (line `#2`).
+For readability, inside the `setUpCancellation` function you can refer to its receiver via the new `loadingJob` variable (line `#2`).
-Then we add the listener to the `cancel` button,
+Then you can add a listener to the `cancel` button,
 so that when it's clicked, the `loadingJob` is canceled (line `#3`).

 With structured concurrency, you only need to cancel the parent coroutine,
-and then it automatically propagates cancellation to all the children coroutines.
+and then it automatically propagates cancellation to all the child coroutines.

 ### Using the outer scope's context